Olives

 | Oleic acid (MUFA) | 11 g | Primary fatty acid; cardioprotective; anti-inflammatory |

-| Oleuropein | varies by variety | Bitter polyphenol; antioxidant and anti-inflammatory; reduced in curing process |
+| Oleuropein | Varies by variety and curing | Bitter polyphenol; antioxidant and anti-inflammatory; reduced in heavy curing |

-| Vitamin E | 3.8 mg | Fat-soluble antioxidant; protects cell membranes from oxidative damage |
+| Vitamin E | 3.8 mg (26% DV) | Fat-soluble antioxidant; protects cell membranes |